gallenc/opennms-tutorials-1/session3/README.md

 Use the new [session3/minimal-minion-activemq](../session3/minimal-minion-activemq/) project.

+(Note you should be copying this session into your myPracticeCourseWork folder if you want to keep a forked copy of your work).

 ```
 # make sure the old database and configuration is gone by deleting the volumes using the -v option
 cd minimal-minion-activemq